Who is Meena?

 Tell me more about Meena’s work…

-Meena is a freelance food writer, recipe developer and cooking instructor based in Mississauga, Ontario.
-Her articles have been published in various online and print magazines/newspapers, including the Christian Science Monitor, Alive magazine and The Mississauga News.
-She appeared as a special guest for a food segment for Slice TV’s ‘The Mom Show’, aired in the Fall of ’08, and has been featured and interviewed in many digital and print media, including Harper’s Bazaar India.
+I am a freelance food writer, recipe developer and cooking instructor based in Mississauga, Ontario.
+My articles have been published in various online and print magazines/newspapers, including the Christian Science Monitor, Alive magazine and The Mississauga News.
+I also appeared as a special guest for a food segment for Slice TV’s ‘The Mom Show’, aired in the Fall of ’08, and have been featured and interviewed in many digital and print media, including Harper’s Bazaar India.

-As a food consultant, Meena can help you create a meal plan to suit your needs, lifestyle and taste.
-She will also spend time teaching you how to shop, organize and cook for an Asian themed meal.
-To request a private consultation to best suit your needs or to book a private cooking session with her, please contact her at firstname.lastname@example.org.
+Food Consultant/Cooking Instructor: I am available to talk about all things related to South Asian cooking, including writing assignments, recipe developments, cooking demonstrations and media interviews.
+I can help you create a meal plan to suit your needs, lifestyle and taste.
+I will also spend time teaching you how to shop, organize and cook for a South Asian themed meal.
+To request a private consultation to best suit your needs or to book a private cooking session with me, please contact me at email@example.com.

 Questions?
 Suggestions?
 Requests?

-Meena tries her best to correspond and respond to each comment personally.
-However, she is only human and as much as she hates it, she does have to lead a life outside this blog.
-Drop her a line with all your queries and she’ll try to get to them as soon as possible!
-Regarding recipe requests, Meena will try and fulfill them to the best of her culinary capability.
-However, please bear in mind that she is a moody cook and your request will have to wait in the pipeline till she feels the urge to create it.
+I try my level best to correspond and respond to each comment personally.
+However, I am only human and do make it a priority to spend as much time with my family and lead a life outside this blog.
+Drop me a line with all your queries and I’ll try to get to them as soon as possible!
+Regarding recipe requests, I will try and fulfill them to the best of my culinary capability.
 Unless of course, it contains chocolate.
-She’s always in the mood for chocolate!
+I’m always in the mood for chocolate!